Haworthiopsis attenuata var. radula (Jacq.) G.D.Rowley

 Hankey Dwarf Aloe

 Aloe radula, Aloe radula var. media, Aloe radula var. minor, Aloe rugosa, Apicra radula, Catevala radula, Catevala rugosa, Haworthia attenuata var. radula, Haworthia pumila subsp. radula, Haworthia radula, Haworthia radula f. asperior, Haworthia radula var. laevior, Haworthia rugosa

 Haworthiopsis attenuata var. radula, formerly known as Haworthia attenuata var. radula, is a small succulent that forms rosettes of green to brownish leaves densely covered with white tubercles on both sides.
-The rosettes grow up to 6 inches (15 cm) tall, about the same in diameter and form a clump by producing offsets.
-Leaves are erect, up to 3.2 inches (8 cm) long and up 0.8 inches (2 cm) wide.
+The rosettes grow up to 6 inches (15 cm) tall, have a diameter equal to the height, and form a clump by producing offsets.
+Leaves are erect, up to 3.2 inches (8 cm) long, and up to 0.8 inches (2 cm) wide.
 They are longer, more elongated, and with smaller and more numerous tubercles than those of Haworthiopsis attenuata.
 Flowers are white with reddish-brown veins and usually appear from spring to fall on thin, up to 12 inches (30 cm) tall inflorescences.

 How to Grow and Care for Haworthiopsis attenuata var. radula